 In this account, nakedness, with no shame, equates to innocence.
 This was the initial condition of Adam and Eve in the garden.
 We use clothes today for several reasons.
 The first is to protect us from the climate we live in, especially the cold.
 And we often use clothes as fashion accessories.

 But the more important reason is for protection.
 What I look like naked is probably no secret to any adult human.
-You would think that to march around in public without clothes on would be no big deal.
+You would think that marching around in public without clothes on would be no big deal.
 Yet I would be ashamed to do it.
 And those I encounter would mostly either laugh at me or avert their faces to avoid looking at me.
 And for a woman to do it would be even worse.
 She would risk physical and sexual assault.

-You might argue that this is simply a social taboo brought on my our repressive religious culture.
-Yet nearly every culture, with the exception of a few isolated tribal communities, have this prohibition against public nakedness.
+You might argue that this is simply a social taboo brought on by our repressive religious culture.
+Yet nearly every culture, with the exception of a few isolated tribal communities, has this prohibition against public nakedness.
 And, given this story in Genesis 3, we can understand the shame of nakedness to be a consequence of the fall.
 And a very real reminder that we are not currently what God created us to be.

 Passing the Buck